 - An applicant must submit a fully completed application by December 1st for the following July start date. - An official copy of all high school (or an official high school equivalency transcript) and college transcripts must be forwarded to the School of Radiologic Technology.
-It is the applicant's responsibility to verify that the required transcripts have been received by the program. - Complete a radiology job shadow at RMC.
-Job shadows are conducted from May 15 to December 15. - Submit the required application fee.
-If the application fee is paid by check and the check is returned for non-payment, the application becomes nullified. - Two completed reference forms must be submitted by December 1st. - When the application has been received and reviewed by the program, the applicant will be contacted with a date to take the mandatory Health Occupations Entrance Examination. - Approximately 30 applicants will be selected for interviews.
-The interview selection process is determined by academic achievement, score on the entrance examination, references submitted, and any previous health care work experience. - Rejection of an application can occur in any step of the application process. - A maximum of 12 students are accepted each year. - Applicants that have completed the application process will be notified by March 1st whether or not they have been accepted into the program or chosen as an alternate.
+It is the applicant's responsibility to verify that the required transcripts have been received by the program.
+Applications will not be processed without the required official transcripts. - Submit the required application fee.
+If the application fee is returned for non-payment, the application becomes nullified. - Two completed reference forms must be submitted by December 1st. - When the application has been received and reviewed by the program, the applicant will be contacted with a date to take the mandatory Entrance Examination. - The interview selection process is determined by academic achievement, scores on the entrance examinations, references submitted, and any previous health care work experience. - Rejection of an application can occur in any step of the application process. - Applicants that have completed the application process will be notified whether or not they have been accepted into the program (or chosen as an alternate).